kinode-dao/kinode/README.md

 If you want to get on the network, you can download a binary, rather than building it yourself, from [the releases page](https://github.com/kinode-dao/kinode/tags).
 Then follow the instructions to [install it](https://book.kinode.org/install.html) and [join the network](https://book.kinode.org/login.html).

-If you have questions, join the [Kinode discord](https://discord.gg/TCgdca5Bjt) and drop us a question!
+If you have questions, join the [Kinode discord](https://discord.gg/TCgdca5Bjt) and drop us a line in `#dev-support`.

 ## Setup